 The formula is correct, but it's really boring to have to select each worksheet one by one.
 So let's see how we can get the same result but with another technique. 💡😍

-Analyze of the structure of the workbook
+Analyze the structure of the workbook

 The idea is to build a formula that will read all the cell B3 through the different worksheets.
 Exactly like if you have a magic eye and you can see through 😉😎

-How to build a 3D function?
+How to build a 3D formula in Excel?

 Follow these steps to build a 3D formula

-- Activate the cell where you want your result
+• Activate the cell where you want your result

-- Start to write the function SUM
+• Start to write the SUM function

 =SUM(